 Without effective governing institutions in the former mandate, remaining areas of Palestine came under the control of Jordan (the West Bank) and Egypt (the Gaza Strip) until their capture by Israel during the 1967 Six-Day War.
 A subsequent United Nations resolution (Resolution 242), calling for a withdrawal of Israeli forces from newly occupied territories, and for recognition for states (including Israel) to live in peace within secure, agreed boundaries has been central to attempts to settle the Arab-Israel conflict.

 ‘The Holy Land’ has remained turbulent for over 60 years.
 Palestinians resent the loss of homes and land and aspire to have their own independent national status.
 Israelis, meanwhile, have felt threatened by those Arab states like Syria, which remain hostile to its existence, and fearful of violence by Palestinian militants.
 Since 1993’s ‘Oslo Accords’, agreed between Israel and the Palestine Liberation Organisation (PLO), Palestinians have begun to take steps towards self-rule in Gaza and the West Bank.
-However, progress has been held up by clashes and divisions between the Fatah party-dominated Palestinian Authority, governing the West Bank, and the Hamas movement currently controlling the Gaza Strip.
+However, progress has been held up by Israel’s continued control of Area C (60 per cent of the West Bank) and by clashes and divisions between the Fatah party-dominated Palestinian Authority, governing the West Bank, and the Hamas movement currently controlling the Gaza Strip.

 Social unrest is dominated by the tensions between Palestinians and Jews and wider regional tensions, such as rocket attacks by the Lebanon-based militant Hezbollah party.
-A major issue is the continued expansion of Israeli settlements on land claimed by Palestinians and settlers’ freedom to come and go without the military restrictions Palestinians experience.
+The continued expansion of Israeli settlements on land claimed by Palestinians compared to the virtual prohibition of building by Palestinians in Area C is a major issue.
+So too is the freedom of settlers to come and go without the military restrictions Palestinians experience.
 The lack of access to land for Palestinians, including restrictions caused by Israel’s security barrier, add to their economic difficulties.
 Unemployment rates contrast sharply with those for Israelis.
-In the Gaza Strip, some 38% of people are estimated to live below the poverty line.
+In the Gaza Strip, some 53% of people are estimated to live below the poverty line.

 - Pray for progress towards peaceful, just self-rule in Gaza and the West Bank, and for just policies on behalf of the Israeli government towards Palestinian and Jew.